This review is based on the opinion of coLanguage.

 • Reading: Understand emails, articles, blogs

-• Grammar/Use: Handle standard sentence structure and word usage
+• Grammar / Use: Handle standard structures and word usage

 • Speaking: Present and discuss familiar topics

-• Purpose: Required for Polish citizenship and everyday independence
+• Purpose: Often required for citizenship and everyday independence

 B2